jon-jacky/home/commonplace.md

   standard  language  for  business  programming ...

-  (Isaacson) slights several women who, unlike  Hopper,  were  on  the techni-cal  committee  in  question.
+  (Isaacson) slights several women who, unlike  Hopper,  were  on  the technical  committee  in  question.
 Among them is Jean Sammett, who made the largest single contribution to the design  of  COBOL.
 Sammet  has  stated  that  Hopper  was  not  the mother,  creator,  or  developer  of  COBOL,  an  idea  Hopper